-Starting from the picnic area trailhead at Jakes Rocks, stay to the right and head out F Trail
+Starting from the picnic area trailhead at Jakes Rocks, stay to the right and head out on Tuttletown

-eventually levels out, and after crossing several drainage areas, the trail starts to climb, crossing FR 492.
-After a short climb, take a right on C Trail
+eventually levels out and after crossing several drainage areas the trail starts to climb, crossing FR 492 where it becomes Vulpes

 is the only trail (so far) that is built by hand by local volunteers, and the difference is readily apparent.
 The surface is looser and then proceeds through some very tight rock chasms that no machine could fit through.
 There are several cool rock features in this section that make for cool photos, if you want to document your ride!

-Once you get to the top of the plateau, take a left on E Trail
+Once you get to the top of the plateau, take a left on Coal Knob

+starts out climbing slightly.
 Once on top, you cross a broad piece of exposed sandstone, reminiscent of Dupont or even Moab slick rock.
 On the far side of the knob, the trail drops into some of the best flow in this phase.
-At the next intersection, turn right on F Trail

 to continue flowing back to the parking lot.